scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 In cloud environments hyper-threaded cores are often called virtual CPUs (vCPUs) or just cores.
 So it is important to determine if a virtual CPU is the same as a physical CPU or if it is a hyper threaded CPU.

-Scylla relies on temporarily spinning the CPU instead of blocking and waiting for data to arrive.
+ScyllaDB relies on temporarily spinning the CPU instead of blocking and waiting for data to arrive.
 This is done to reduce latency due to reduced context switching.
-The drawback is that the CPUs are 100% utilized and you might falsely conclude that Scylla can’t keep up with the load.
+The drawback is that the CPUs are 100% utilized and you might falsely conclude that ScyllaDB can’t keep up with the load.
-Read more about :doc:`Scylla System Requirements </getting-started/system-requirements>`.
+Read more about :doc:`ScyllaDB System Requirements </getting-started/system-requirements>`.

 Memory Guidelines
 =================
-During startup, Scylla claims nearly all of the available memory for itself.
+During startup, ScyllaDB claims nearly all of the available memory for itself.
 This is done for caching purposes to reduce the number of I/O operations.
 So the more memory available, the better the performance.

-Scylla recommends at least 2 GB of memory per core and a minimum of 16 GB of memory for a system (pick the highest value).
+ScyllaDB recommends at least 2 GB of memory per core and a minimum of 16 GB of memory for a system (pick the highest value).
 This means if you have a 64 core system, you should have at least 2x64=128 GB of memory.

 The max recommended ratio of storage/memory for good performance is 30:1.
 So for a system with 128 GB of memory, the recommended upper bound on the storage capacity is 3.8 TB per node of data.
 To store 6 TB of data per node, the minimum recommended amount of memory is 200 GB.

-Read more about  :doc:`Scylla System Requirements </getting-started/system-requirements>` or :doc:`Starting Scylla in a Shared Environment </getting-started/scylla-in-a-shared-environment/>`.
+Read more about  :doc:`ScyllaDB System Requirements </getting-started/system-requirements>` or :doc:`Starting ScyllaDB in a Shared Environment </getting-started/scylla-in-a-shared-environment/>`.

 Storage Guidelines
 ==================

-Scylla utilizes the full potential of modern NVMe SSDs; so the faster drive, the better the performance.
+ScyllaDB utilizes the full potential of modern NVMe SSDs; so the faster drive, the better the performance.
 If there is more than one SSD, it is recommended to use them as RAID 0 for the best performance.
-This is configured during ``scylla_setup`` and Scylla will create the RAID device automatically.
+This is configured during ``scylla_setup`` and ScyllaDB will create the RAID device automatically.
 If there is limited SSD capacity, the commit log should be placed on the SSD.

 The recommended file system is XFS because of its asynchronous appending write support and is the primary file system ScyllaDB is tested with.

 As SSD’s wear out over time, it is recommended to re-run the iotune tool every few months.
-This helps Scylla’s IO scheduler to make the best performing choices.
+This helps ScyllaDB’s IO scheduler to make the best performing choices.

-Read more about :doc:`Scylla System Requirements </getting-started/system-requirements>`.
+Read more about :doc:`ScyllaDB System Requirements </getting-started/system-requirements>`.

 Networking Guidelines
 =====================